 The best home improvement loans help you finance simple upgrades, complete renovations, or new construction.
 When making our recommendations, we looked for a mix of low interest rates, easy-to understand-terms, and great customer service scores.

-Real-estate experts agree that wisely chosen upgrades can pay off in a heftier home value in the long run, but your first step is to make sure you can afford the updates you want to make — and that starts with picking the right home renovation loan for you and your needs.
+Real-estate experts agree that wisely chosen upgrades can pay off in increased home value in the long run, but your first step is to make sure you can afford the updates you want to make, and that starts with picking the right home renovation loan for you and your needs.

 However, even a decade after the housing crisis, many homeowners are still underwater on their homes, yet truly need to make some good upgrades to get back in positive equity territory.
 So home improvement loans from LightStream offer unsecured options that don’t require your home equity as collateral; instead, most are backed by your personal income and credit history.

 Assuming you don’t have enough cash stashed in savings to fund your home improvement project, you’ll need to get funds somewhere.
 There are a few ways to get the cash you need without resorting to high-APR credit cards: home equity loans, home equity lines of credit, and personal home improvement loans.